Claims for damaged devices may be handled in any of the following ways:

-Can districts simply send a Excel spreadsheet to SDC of the issued devices?
+Can districts send an Excel or CSV spreadsheet to SDC with all of their issued devices?

 Is there a limit on the number of claims a family may file on a device per year?

-No, there is no limit.
+No. There is no limit on the number of claims that can be filed.
 Some students have multiple claims and some students never have a claim.
 That's the nature of insurance.

 How long does it take for the insurance to be set up and coordinated between SDC and the district?

 Planning ahead is always prudent.
-The details can be determined on a phone call, but it takes time for SDC to create the flyers and distribute them to your district/schools.
-We prefer to have all ducks in a row at least a week before school starts.
+The details can be determined on a phone call, but it takes time for SDC to create flyers and distribute them to your district/schools.
+We prefer to have everything completed at least a week before school starts.